 If there is something you hate about yourself, evaluate it realistically and answer honestly.
 Can you do something about it?
 If you can, awesome, make a personal growth plan and do it.
 Do the first little step today and don’t overthink it!

 For example, you might wanna work on one of your character traits, decide to be more in the present moment, or grow your self-esteem.
-Some people even attempt to change their appearances with the power of positive affirmations alone, like with these ones for clear skin or these ones for hair growth.
+Some people even attempt to change their appearances with the power of positive affirmations alone, for instance, by affirming that they have clear skin or beautiful healthy hair.

 If the part you dislike is completely out of your control, there is no point in feeling negative about it.
 Accept it as a part of your reality and don’t let it affect your life any longer.
 Again, focus on your positive traits as you learn to look in the mirror with loving eyes.